jon-terschan/OREF_microclimate/README.md

 A ```lascatalog``` would enable us to conduct operations involving all .las files with less code, but from a purely functional perspective, I did not find huge differences between the two approaches.
 Under the hood, ```lascatalog``` also iterates through the .las files and its not necessarily faster.
 Its largest drawback is that the ```lascatalog``` engine is exclusive to LidR and other Lidar-focused packages calling on lastools, whereas the currently implemented approach to batch-processing is Lidar-agnostic and exactly the same for the whole pipeline.

 I decided to limit the amount of loops within the pipeline for two reasons:
-1. Loops in R do not work 100% the same way they work in other popular programming languages and I did not want to introduce additional barriers.
+1. Loops in R do not work 100% the same way they work in other popular programming languages and I did not want to introduce unnecessary barriers.
-2. I find the assignment-based logic of looping hinders clarity when it comes to larger and more complex operations.
-I also find that the requirement to "think in a loop" can make it more difficult to troubleshoot loops than custom functions.
+2. I find the assignment-based logic of looping hinders clarity when it comes to larger and more complex operations and that the requirement to "think in a loop" can make it more difficult to troubleshoot loops than custom functions.

 ## Why did you use ```here()``` instead of relative filepaths?
 If you cloned this repo using Git and opened the R project, it will automatically be set as the working directory and relative filepaths should work just fine.
 However, ```here()``` from the [here](https://here.r-lib.org/) package is superior to relative filepaths, because it calls on your operating systems filepath logic to reference a filepath.
 This means filepaths referenced using here do not have to be changed to be readable by UNIX-based systems.
 Moreover, it is easier to find and exchange directories within the filepath because directories are function arguments instead of parts of a huuuuge string.